How to Buy a Business with No Money Down

 • “Work with a broker.”

-• “Engage the seller as a consultant for six to 12 months” — that way, you up their income.
+• “Engage the seller as a consultant for six to 12 months” — that will increase their income.

 Related Articles